 There are plenty of spots in the beach parking lot as well as restrooms, showers, and nature trails.
 Another area that has beach access is the Brohard Beach and Maxine Barritt Park; which also has a picnic pavilion, grills, playground, and public facilities.
 You can walk the boardwalk out to the quiet less crowded beach area and enjoy shark tooth hunting and shelling here as well.
 Caspersen Beach is one of the best known spots where to find shark teeth in Florida.

 As you find your parking spot in the beach parking lot which is free by the way, you can take a short walk down the nature trail!
 You can make your way to the picnic area and enjoy a stroll through nature before or after your fun time scavenging the beach for shark teeth!
-This just adds more exploration fun to your day!
+This peaceful short trail just adds more interesting adventure to your day!

 Brohard Beach and Venice Fishing Pier